mozilla/releasewarrior/how-tos/relpro.md

   release promotion hits its scheduled time and all required signoffs have been completed.

-    * It is expected that RelEng, QE and RelMan will sign off on the scheduled changes ahead of the ship date.
+    * It is expected that RelEng and RelMan will sign off on the scheduled changes ahead of the ship date.
     * If the ship time, throttle rate, or anything else about the release changes between the change being scheduled and the expected ship time, the scheduled change should